juanchok12/Consoldiated-Assets-for-Banks-and-AI/README.md

 ## AI Agent for Data Visualization
 One of the key features of this application is the integration of an **AI Agent** that automates the process of data visualization.
 The AI agent:

-- Uses **OpenAI’s GPT-4** model, one of the most reliable language models, for prompt engineering.
+- Uses **OpenAI’s GPT-4o** Large Language Model (LLM), one of the most reliable language models, for prompt engineering.
 - Ensures standardized outputs despite LLM variability, by using prompt engineering techniques that minimize output variation in the data visualizations.
 - Automatically generates interactive **Plotly** visualizations based on the selected bank and financial metrics (such as consolidated assets).